valhovey/blog/a_tour_of_haskell.md

 {% highlight Haskell %}
 quadratic a b c x = a + b*x + c*x^2

-let polynomial = quadratic 1 2 3
+polynomial = quadratic 1 2 3

 -- The coefficients have been closed over, now we can call -- the quadratic with the remaining value.
-This pattern of -- placing parameters first and the input last is called -- "data-last" and is useful in curried languages. atZero = polynomial 0 -- 1
-    atFour = polynomial 4 -- 57
+This pattern of -- placing parameters first and the input last is called -- "data-last" and is useful in curried languages. atZero = polynomial 0 -- 1 atFour = polynomial 4 -- 57
 {% endhighlight %}

 One more useful piece of syntax is lambdas, which let you define functions in-place wherever you need them.